 The schools/district will continue allocating funds for technology as chromebooks break/need to be replaced and updated.

-The district will continue utilizing general fund dollars to support the preschool program since the state has cut funding in this area.
+The district will continue utilizing general fund dollars to support the preschool program since the state has cut funding and there is a decrease of preschool age students who qualify for the program.